A Two-Stage Multitask Vision-Language Framework for Explainable Crop Disease Visual Question Answering: Limitations

 \section{Limitations}

 Despite strong experimental performance, the proposed framework has several limitations.
 The model is designed for visual understanding and question answering.
-It cannot provide recommendations related to disease treatment or prevention.
+It may not always provide appropriate recommendations related to disease treatment or prevention.
 This limitation arises from the absence of explicit agronomic knowledge.

 The model also lacks broad world knowledge compared to large-scale vision--language models, such as Qwen-VL-Chat-7B and LLaVA-v1.5-7B.
 As a result, it may struggle with complex reasoning questions that extend beyond visual evidence.
 This includes queries requiring external context or expert-level explanations.